-- 1. Compensation paid to executive directors and executive officers consists of the following three components: - 1) Basic compensation; - 2) Performance-linked compensation (short-term incentive compensation (annual bonus); and - 3) Stock compensation (medium- to long-term incentive compensation (stock

-2. The mix of basic compensation to variable compensation is 1 to 0.5.

-The ratio of performance-related compensation to stock compensation is 4:6.
+- 1. Compensation paid to executive directors and executive officers consists of the following three components: - 1) Basic compensation; - 2) Performance-linked compensation (short-term incentive compensation (annual bonus); and - 3) Stock compensation (medium- to long-term incentive compensation (Board Benefit Trust). - 2.
+The mix of basic compensation to variable compensation is 1 to 0.6.
+The ratio of performance-related compensation to stock compensation is 5:7.